 At Peter’s Yard, we care about the planet and believe that sustainability and a concern for the environment should be an integral part of our business.
 We are therefore continually working to minimise our environmental impact.
 As a small company this isn’t always easy, but we are committed to doing all we can to make a difference.

-- We use ethical, sustainable ingredients in our products from suppliers who share our values.
+- We aim to use ethical, sustainable ingredients in our products from suppliers who share our values.
 These include Shipton Mill flours, Hillfarm British rapeseed oil, Halen Môn sea salt and British dairy.

 - We don’t use palm oil in any of our products